Sal2040/world_holidays/README.md

 1. PostgeSQL
    * create a [Cloud SQL instance](https://cloud.google.com/sql/docs/postgres/create-instance)
    * make sure to configure the instance with [private service access](https://cloud.google.com/vpc/docs/private-services-access) so you can connect to it from within your GCP project via [private ip](https://cloud.google.com/sql/docs/postgres/private-ip).
-This way, the localhost and port in the configuration.conf can simply be replaced with their cloud equivalents, without using Cloud SQL Auth proxy or authorized networks.
+This way, the localhost and port in the configuration.conf can simply be replaced with their cloud equivalents.
+   * Install and run [Cloud SQL Auth proxy](https://cloud.google.com/sql/docs/postgres/connect-instance-auth-proxy) and follow step 3. from the Local Setup above.

 2. Airflow

+   There are two options for setting up a cloud instance of Airflow:
+   * [Google Cloud Composer](https://cloud.google.com/composer/docs) - this solution has the advantage of being a fully preinstalled and production-ready.
+Nevertheless, [dependency conflicts](https://cloud.google.com/composer/docs/composer-2/troubleshooting-package-installation) are almost certain to appear and the solution is not trivial.
+It is also not possible to simply turn the instance on and off to save costs when it is not needed.
+It has to be completely deleted and set up again later.
+   * Manually installing Airflow on [Virtual Machine](https://cloud.google.com/compute/docs).
+Whereas this solutions is not suitable for serious production applications, it is good enough for a dummy project.
+In this case, the steps outlined in the Local Setup above can be simply repeated on the Virtual Machine.